Prevent hold on file descriptors that stalls plugin installation

 Sometimes iocage stops with <stdin> and nothing happened.
 Example https://builds.ixsystems.com/jenkins/job/iocage%20-%20plugin-single-test/1/console I did abound it after 1 hour.

-#1 Updated by Brandon Schneider over 1 year ago
+#1 Updated by Brandon Schneider about 2 years ago

 - Subject changed from iocage - stalling builds to iocage plugins stalling jenkins when they hold onto stdin or stdout.

 - Category changed from Console to Middleware

 - Status changed from Unscreened to In Progress

 - Target version changed from Backlog to 11.2-BETA3

 - Seen in changed from Unspecified to Master - FreeNAS Nightlies

 #6 Updated by Jurgen Segaert about 2 years ago